-The developer (ERIF) has requested to relocate the attainable homes component from the areas in the zoning identified as Lot 1 to Lot 5 (see Figure 1).
+The developer (ERIF) has requested to relocate the majority of the attainable homes component from the areas in the zoning identified as Lot 1 to Lot 5 (see Figure 1).
 Their rationale for this change is to accelerate delivery of these priority affordable housing units for Ucluelet residents as the original placement on the area identified as Lot 1 would require extensive grading work and significant retaining walls to meet flood level compliance requirements, which would increase both construction costs and timeline delays.
-By moving the attainable homes to the area identified as Lot 5, where the terrain requires simpler grading and fewer retaining walls, the developer can begin construction earlier and more cost-effectively, enabling faster delivery of these community priority housing units.
+By moving the majority of the attainable homes to the area identified as Lot 5, where the terrain requires simpler grading and fewer retaining walls, the developer can begin construction earlier and more cost-effectively, enabling faster delivery of these community priority housing units.
 This change requires amendments to the OCP mapping to reflect the new location designation for attainable housing within the development phasing plan.
-This results in the total overall density increasing from 251 units to 253 units.
-The two additional units are accommodated on the development area shown in Lot 5.
-The proponent is also requesting the maximum height provision be changed from 11.5 m to 12.0 m for the retail component in development area identified as Lot 4.